cogstat/cogstat_website/best_practices_symposium/program.md

 Reference:Hardwicke, T. E., Mathur, M., MacDonald, K., Nilsonne, G., Banks, G. C., Kidwell, M. C., ... & Lenne, R. L. (2018).
 Data availability, reusability, and analytic reproducibility: Evaluating the impact of a mandatory open data policy at the journal Cognition.
 Royal Society open science, 5(8), 180448. doi:10.1098/rsos.180448

+__Interactive visualizations for fundamental statistical methods in R__

+_Bertalan Polner (Department of Cognitive Science, BME)_

+Understanding the logic behind fundamental statistical methods can be facilitated by dynamic visualizations.
+These visualizations might be used as demonstrations in introductory stats courses.
+Moreover, coding such visualizations from scratch could be a fruitful exercise in advanced courses.
+In this talk, I will use a simple example to show how the power of the R language can be used for such purposes.

 __Starting with predictive modeling made easy: RapidMiner Auto Model cloud application__

 _Balázs Péter Hámornik (RapidMiner/BME)_